PowerBiDevCamp/FabricUserApiDemo/Setup.md

 style="width:5.26316in;height:2.95209in" />

 This concludes the setup instructions for the FabricUserApiDemo project.
-You can now experiment by uncomment code in **Project.cs** to try some of the other examples which create semantic models, reports, lakehouses and notebooks.
+You can now experiment by uncommenting code in **Project.cs** to try some of the other demonstrations which create semantic models, reports, lakehouses and notebooks.